CristianaCaponio/eta_repository/README.md

 General Description of the System

-This system is designed to manage delivery tracking, send arrival/delivery notifications via SMS, and update the estimated time of arrival (ETA) for each stop in a delivery journey.
+This system is designed to manage delivery tracking, departure/incoming delivery notifications via SMS, and update the estimated time of arrival (ETA) for each stop in a delivery journey.
 It relies on the routing service provided by TomTom and the automated SMS forwarding service from SmsApi, supported by structured data models representing information about trips, addresses, stops, and deliveries.

 TomTom Routing API Documentation and Test Platform: https://developer.tomtom.com/routing-api/documentation/tomtom-maps/product-information/introduction#routing-api